Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

       branches and loose rocks that you will slip on constantly.&nbsp; It was very slow going down this side because it is so steep and slippery, so be careful and take your time! &nbsp;</p>
-  - _section-type: blog-window
-    window_image: /blog-images/image00015.jpg
-  - _section-type: blog-text
-    text-html: >-
-      <h2><strong>&nbsp;The campsite:</strong></h2><p>You have made it to the
-      gorgeous Waimanu Valley!&nbsp; Take it all in, it truly is breathtaking.&nbsp; There are 9 campsites spread out along the beach.&nbsp; We arrived later in the day, so most of the campsites had been taken, so we chose spot #5.&nbsp; It was probably not the best campsite out of all of them, but it's close to the toilets and honestly any spot on this beach is a good one!
-Spot #2 has a gorgeous view of the valley and is a large campsite suitable for larger groups.&nbsp; Our favorite campsite was #8 because it was like someone had made it their own personal oasis.&nbsp; It comes with a rock lounger, swing and path out to the beach!</p>
 ---